roysmanfo/adblock/README.md

 > [!NOTE]
 > This is still in development mode, therefore there still is quite some
-> setup to do in order to run AdShield*
+> setup to do in order to run Fata*

 1. **Create a virtual environment**
     - `python -m venv .venv`